-The term "material" is used at times in this document.
-We do not intend such usage to have the same meaning as the word "material" under U.S. Securities and Exchange Commission ("SEC") rules governing legally required disclosures by publicly traded companies, e.g., that the issue/impact being discussed is in fact "material" to the company's or the Coca-Cola systems' overall business, operations or financial position.
-Instead, references to "material" in the company's Carbon Accounting Manual are included as required by The Greenhouse Gas Protocol - A Corporate Accounting and Reporting Standard, which the company adheres to for purposes of carbon emissions calculations, and whereby something is "material" if, by its inclusion or exclusion, it can be seen to influence any decisions or actions taken by users of it.
+The terms "material," "significant" or other similar terminology are used at times in this document.
+These terms are not used, or intended to be construed, to have the same meaning as they have been defined or construed under U.S. Securities and Exchange Commission rules governing legally required disclosures by publicly traded companies, e.g., that the issue/impact being discussed is in fact "material" to the company's or the Coca-Cola system's overall business, operations or financial position.
+Instead, references to "material" in the company's Carbon Accounting Manual are included as required by The Greenhouse Gas Protocol - A Corporate Accounting and Reporting Standard.